AviatrixSystems/Docs/HowTos/Cloud_Networking_Ref_Des.rst

    a.
 Go to Gateway menu and click create.

-   b.
+   #.
 At Gateway Name field, give it a distinct and convenient name.
 For
       example, mgmt-vpn-1

-   c.
-Enable NAT is selected

-   d.
+   #.
 VPN Access is selected.

-   e.
-The VPN CIDR Block must be a subnet that is outside your current
-      VPC CIDR range and your laptop or device subnet range.
-In the example above, you may enter 192.168.2.0/24.

-   f.
+   #.
+Use default VPN CIDR Block.

+   #.
 Split Tunnel Mode is selected.

       |      i.
 For the Additional CIDRs field under Split Tunnel, enter other
                 VPC/VNet or any network CIDRs you wish to reach beyond the VPC